 The consortium will create infrastructure components able to communicate with one another, to improve public services and their accessibility, as well as reducing the urban community's environmental footprint and generating energy savings in all areas of day-to-day life.

-At the heart of the project, ENGIE Solutions will deploy LIVIN’, the hypervisor platform that provides public services with all the information they need to optimise public lighting, video-protection, water and drainage services, together with the management of green spaces, healthcare, buildings, mobility and waste disposal.
+At the heart of the project, the consortium will deploy a hypervisor platform that provides public services with all the information they need to optimise public lighting, video-protection, water and drainage services, together with the management of green spaces, healthcare, buildings, mobility and waste disposal.
 Furthermore, the platform will also provide 3D representations (digital twins of the region) so that decision-makers can take decisions based on relevant scenarios.

 In concrete terms, once the current energy-guzzling lighting systems have been replaced by LEDs, the platform can be usedto enhance the performance of lighting units by having them triggered when a pedestrian or car passes.
 Sensors integrated into urban furniture (lighting systems, public buildings, signage, etc.) will keep residents and local authority's services informed via an application, providing information about the availability of parking spaces, any accidents or damage to the water networks, etc. The benefits will include traffic that runs more smoothly, time and energy savings and increased security.